caio-mbarbosa/UDP_Chat_rdp3.0/README.md

 # UDP_Chat_rdp3.0
-A chat created for uni project
+A chat created with Python 3 UDP sockets for uni project

 Integrantes: